commit-live-students/fsdse-commit-live/README.md

 ## Practice Exercise

-* Let's do a small excercise to see how Commit.Live web application, IDE and CLI works together
+* Let's do a small exercise to see how Commit.Live web application, IDE and CLI works together
 * Navigate to web application dashboard and click on continue button under current course.
 This will take you to lesson page.
 * To open this repo inside Commit.Live IDE click on `Open in app` button on lesson page and copy the open command which will look like below